How to Test Batteries Without a Tester: Unique Method [2025]

 • For beginners I have made a detailed separate guide on how to test batteries with multimeter.

-The last step is to do a load test.
-This will tell you how much power the battery can actually deliver.
-For your convenience, I have also made a list of top battery testers.
+The last step is to do a load test of car batteries.
+This will tell you how to check car battery health without multimeter.
+For your convenience, I have also made a list of top battery testers for household.

 Batteries are essential for many devices, from phones to laptops to cars.
 But they don’t last forever.
 Eventually, they will need to be replaced.
 However, there are some things you can do to extend the life of your batteries.